Back to DWU AI Articles

 History and Structural Legacy

-American Airlines was founded in 1926, making it one of the oldest commercial airlines in the world.
-The airline's modern era was defined by the 2013 merger with US Airways, creating American Airlines Group (AAG) — the world's largest airline by fleet size and passengers carried, surpassing Delta and United.
-This merger unified two legacy carriers with overlapping networks but created significant operational challenges around fleet utilization, crew bases, and integration costs.
+American Airlines was founded in 1926, predating Delta (1928) and United (1926 reorganization) among major U.S. carriers.
+The 2013 merger with US Airways created American Airlines Group (AAG) — the world's largest airline by fleet size (approximately 1,000 mainline aircraft plus regional partners, 10-K 2024) and passengers carried, surpassing Delta and United.
+This merger unified two legacy carriers with overlapping networks but created post-merger integration challenges documented in American's 2014-2016 10-K filings around fleet utilization, crew bases, and integration costs.
+See Airline Bankruptcy and Restructuring History for context on post-merger integration outcomes.

 Headquartered in Fort Worth, Texas, American operates under IATA code AA and ICAO code AAL.
 The airline maintains significant operations at Dallas-Fort Worth International Airport (DFW), its largest hub, and at Charlotte Douglas International (CLT), its second-largest hub.
 American is a founding member of the Oneworld Alliance, providing global codeshare access to British Airways, Japan Airlines, Cathay Pacific, and others.

-As of 2024, American employs over 140,000 team members across all functions — making it one of the largest employers in Texas and a critical economic engine for the Dallas-Fort Worth metroplex.
+As of 2024, American employs approximately 133,300 team members across all functions (Texas Workforce Commission, 2024), making it one of the largest private employers in the Dallas-Fort Worth metroplex (Texas Workforce Commission, 2024).

 Strategic Market Position